CAPSTONE-code/RAJASTHAN-TOURISM/README.md

      mongodb       'npm install mongodb'
      dotenv        'npm install dotenv'

-5.after installing the npm pakages , run the Express server by running the command 'node ./backend/server.js' in terminal. if everything is done correctly terminal will show two messeges (server is running) and (connected sucessfully).
+5. after installing the npm pakages , run the Express server by running the command 'node ./backend/server.js' in terminal. if everything is done correctly terminal will show two messeges (server is running) and (connected sucessfully).

-6.now that website is connected to the backend we can run 'main.html' in web browser to access it
+6. now that website is connected to the backend we can run 'main.html' in web browser to access it